Zeljko Milicevic – Symphony Orchestra

 Wendy Stuart – Philharmonia Orchestra

 Ms. Stuart is excited to be part of the Oakland Youth Orchestras for her seventh season.
-She is currently in her eightteenth year of teaching for the Clarkston Community Schools, where she directs the Orchestras, grades seven through twelve.
+She is currently in her nineteenth year of teaching for the Clarkston Community Schools, where she directs five Orchestras, grades seven through twelve.
 Prior to joining the music faculty in Clarkston, she spent a year beginning a new string program in a district east of Cincinnati, OH.
-While not currently teaching private lessons, she maintained an active cello studio for 24 years.
-She regularly serves as an adjudicator, clinician, and chamber music coach.
+She is also an active clinician and adjudicator in Michigan.

-Ms. Stuart maintains an active performance schedule in addition to teaching.
-She is the principal cellist for the Oakland Symphony Orchestra, a member of the Saginaw Bay Symphony Orchestra and performs regularly with string ensembles and orchestras throughout southeast Michigan.
+Ms. Stuart is the principal cellist for the Oakland Symphony Orchestra, a the assistant principal cellist for the Saginaw Bay Symphony Orchestra.

 John Kennedy – String Orchestra

 String Orchestra Director John Kennedy is excited to return for his sixteenth year with the Oakland Youth Orchestras.
-A 27-year veteran public school orchestra teacher, he teaches at Farmington North Farmington High School and Dunckel Middle School.
-Previously taught in Detroit, Chelsea and Iowa City, IA.
+A 28-year veteran public school orchestra teacher, he teaches at North Farmington High School and has previously taught in Detroit, Chelsea and Iowa City, IA.
 In 2005, he was nominated for Orchestra Teacher of the Year for the state of Michigan.

-In addition to his teaching and conducting, Mr. Kennedy is nationally recognized as a bassist, clinician and teacher of young string bassists.
+John is internationally recognized as a bassist, clinician and teacher of young string bassists.
 He is Past-President and member of the board of the International Society of Bassists, the largest worldwide organization dedicated to the upright bass.
 He is also a regular clinician at the Golden Gate Bass Camp, the Richard Davis Workshop in Madison, Wisconsin, the Michigan Bass Fest, the Oberlin Bass Workshop and the Milt Hinton Bass Workshop.
-Mr. Kennedy is Principal Bass of the Birmingham-Bloomfield Symphony Orchestra and a regular performer with many local and regional orchestras.
+Mr. Kennedy is a regular performer with many local and regional orchestras.
 He was formerly Associate Principal Bass of the Honolulu Symphony, and has performed with the Detroit, Ann Arbor, Flint, Toledo, Kalamazoo, New Mexico, and Cedar Rapids symphonies.

-As a composer and arranger, John has written dozens of works, both arrangements and original compositions, for young bass ensembles and for youth orchestras.
+As a composer and arranger, John has written dozens of works, both arrangements and original compositions, for youth orchestras and young bassists.
 He holds his Bachelor’s and Master’s Degrees in String Bass Performance from the University of Michigan.
+He lives in Troy and dotes on his daughters, grandsons, and cat.

 Nick Karpinsky – Studio String Orchestra

-Studio String Orchestra Director Nick Karpinsky is excited to return for his ninth year with the Oakland Youth Orchestras.
-Mr. Karpinsky graduated from Wayne State University in 2009 receiving a Bachelor’s degree in instrumental music education.
+Nick Karpinsky graduated from Wayne State University in 2009 receiving a Bachelor’s degree in instrumental music education.
 He has studied with various violinists over the years including Geoffrey Applegate and Jim Waring.
-As a violinist, Nick performs with several community orchestras including the Macomb Symphony Orchestra and the Rochester Symphony Orchestra.
+As a violinist, Nick performs with several community orchestras in the metro Detroit area.
 He has also performed with artists including Il Divo, Mannheim Steamroller, Aretha Franklin, and Eddie Daniels at venues such as the Fox Theater, Orchestra Hall, DTE Energy Music Theater, and Joe Louis Arena.